lslguru/easy-gacha/README.markdown

 ## What if there aren't enough items for the amount someone paid? ##

 Easy Gacha will refund the excess.

+## What if there aren't any items left? ##

+Easy Gacha will turn off until more items are available or you reconfigure it.

+## What if the script gets low on memory? ##

+Easy Gacha will not allow anyone to play, but will give you the ability to export your configuration before restarting the script.
+I haven't actually been able to reach this point yet without configuring way too many items, but it should be robust enough to handle it.

+## What if there are no URLs available? ##

+Easy Gacha will still be able to be played if it was already configured, but will not be visible to the registry and will not be able to have its configuration changed.
+If the owner touches the object, it will try to get a new URL again.

 ## Why aren't the permissions more open? ##